Air Source Heat Pump Grants in Wales, using the new Government Boiler Upgrade Scheme (BUS).

 Are Air Source Heat Pumps expensive?

-Yes, it would probably cost between £8,000 and £12,500.
+Yes, it would probably cost between £8,000 and £15,000.

 It’s a bit like buying a car.
-Do want an expensive make or a cheaper make?
-Do you want a car for a family of 6, or a family of 2?
+Do you want an expensive make or a cheaper make?
+Do you want a car for a family of 6 or a family of 2?
 Will you need a hot water cylinder?
 Will all of your existing radiators need to be changed?
 And so on …

-A complete survey of your property would be carried out and that would lay out all of the potential options and the cost.
+A complete survey of your property would be carried out, and that would lay out all of the potential options and the cost.

-There is the Boiler Upgrade Scheme grant of £5,000, so that would reduce the prices to £3,000 and £7,500.
+There is the Boiler Upgrade Scheme grant of £7,500, so that would reduce the prices to about £6,500.

 An ASHP should last twice as long (20 – 25 years) as a normal gas boiler.

-There are also grants in Wales for Solar Panels (subject to qualification) which could give you some free electricity which would reduce the cost of running the ASHP.
+There are also grants in Wales for Solar Panels (subject to qualification), which could give you some free electricity, which would reduce the cost of running the ASHP.

 Does an Air Source Heat Pump take up a lot of space?